Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Low priority nitpicks**

+* Naia is too OP vs Epsilon.
+Make Epsilon knockback the player and gain invulnerability if he loses more than 33% of his HP in a single turn.
 * When the player respawns, their lastMove is right by default, which is kind of weird.
 * Double speed enemies still seem to occasionally return to their previous tile.
 * Psychodrones risk being grindy if they let you farm Ordered souls.
 Find a way to avoid this.
+* Lag on low-end devices.
+Slow down draw calls for the HUD.

 **UI**